mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## mastercomfig isn't loading! / My custom configs aren't loading!

 !!! tip
-    Make sure that these are .cfg files and not .txt or .txt.cfg, you can enable file name extensions in windows 10 explorer and it will make any future configuration easier.
-To enable this, open the **File Explorer**, click the **View** tab and click on the box next to **File name extensions**.
+    These should be `.cfg` files and not `.txt` or `.txt.cfg`.
+To ensure this, you can enable file name extensions in Windows and it will make any future configuration easier.
+Open the start menu, search for `Folder Options` and then select the first result.
+In the opened options window, go to the View tab, and under Advanced settings, uncheck Hide extensions for known file types.
+Finally, click ok.

 Go over the [installation steps](../setup/install.md) once again.